Golf: PGA Puerto Rico Open Scores - UrduPoint

 Golf: PGA Puerto Rico Open Scores

-Rio Grande, (APP - UrduPoint / Pakistan Point News - 10th Mar, 2024) Leading scores on Saturday after the third round of the US PGA Tour Puerto Rico Open at Grande Reserve in Rio Grande, Puerto Rico (USA unless noted, par-72):
+Rio Grande, (APP - UrduPoint / Pakistan Point News - 11th Mar, 2024) Leading scores on Sunday after the final round of the US PGA Tour Puerto Rico Open at Grande Reserve in Rio Grande, Puerto Rico (USA unless noted, par-72, a- denotes amateur, x-won playoff with birdie on fourth extra hole):

 Recent Stories